author

 by E. J. (Etienne Jean) Delécluze

 Born in Paris in 1781, Étienne-Jean Delécluze was a French painter, writer, and art critic.
-He studied in the studio of Jacques-Louis David, one of the defining artists of the neoclassical era, and that early training shaped the way he thought and wrote about art for the rest of his life.
+As a young man he studied with Jacques-Louis David, the leading Neoclassical painter of the age, and that early training shaped his outlook for the rest of his life.